CopernicaMarketingSoftware/AMQP-CPP/README.md

      *  Method that is called by the AMQP library when a fatal error occurs
      *  on the connection, for example because data received from RabbitMQ
      *  could not be recognized, or the underlying connection is lost.
 This
-     *  call is normally followed by a call to onLost() (if the error occured
+     *  call is normally followed by a call to onLost() (if the error occurred
      *  after the TCP connection was established) and onDetached().
-     *  @param  connection      The connection on which the error occured
+     *  @param  connection      The connection on which the error occurred
      *  @param  message         A human readable error message */ virtual void onError(AMQP::TcpConnection *connection, const char *message) override